pecheylauren02/my-safari/README.md

      - Each image includes a text overlay with the name and price of each type of accommodation, to allow the user to make a more informed decision on which room to book.

 - Activities page
+     - This page first provides a fun description of what activities are offered by the Safari.
+     - The user will then scroll to see four eye-catching, circular-shaped images of the different activities offered by *insert Safari name here*.
+     - Each image has a text overlap of the name of the activity, so the user can easily identify which activity they are interested in most.
+     - When the user hovers/clicks on the circular image, the image will flip over to reveal more information about the desired activity.
+This allows the user to interact with the website, providing a positive user experience.

 - Enquiries page